Big Tech's push into India's financial sector raises concerns, says central bank

 The RBI said concerns included operational risks, too-big-to fail issues, challenges for antitrust rules, cybersecurity and data privacy.
 But it added that positive outcomes could include efficiency gains and more access to financial services.

-Amazon.com Inc (AMZN.O) and Google currently provide basic payment services in India.
-Both companies as well Facebook (FB.O) and others have applied for licences to operate broader retail payment and settlement systems in partnership with Indian companies such as Reliance (RELI.NS) and lenders.
+Amazon.com Inc and Google currently provide basic payment services in India.
+Both companies as well Facebook and others have applied for licences to operate broader retail payment and settlement systems in partnership with Indian companies such as Reliance and lenders.

 The central bank’s warnings come at a time of much tension between the Indian government and U.S. tech giants over issues that range from e-commerce rules to data privacy and content posted on their platforms.
 Amazon, Facebook, Facebook-owned WhatsApp and Twitter have all been caught up in disputes with New Delhi.